sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ![apple-configurator-vpn](apple-configurator-vpn.png?shadow=1)

-Finally, click “File”, then “Save”, and save file as “john.mobileconfig”.
+Finally, click “File”, then “Save”, and save file as “alice.mobileconfig”.

 ### Step 34: add VPN profile to iPhone using Apple Configurator 2